RSV, COVID-19, and Flu: What to Know About This Season's Vaccines

 Call your PCP right away.
 Treatments can help reduce your risk of getting very sick, but they must be started within days after you first develop symptoms.
 Other medications can help reduce symptoms and help you manage your illness.

-If you need at-home tests for COVID-19, free tests are now available again from the government at covidtests.gov.
-Every U.S. household can receive four more free COVID-19 rapid tests delivered directly to their home.
-And if you have a BCBSRI Medicare Advantage plan that includes a quarterly OTC allowance, you can buy COVID-19 home tests in store through the national retailers in your OTC network or through NationsBenefit.
+Need at-home tests for COVID-19?
+As a BCBSRI Medicare Advantage member, you can use your quarterly OTC allowance to buy COVID-19 home tests in store through the national retailers in your OTC network or through NationsBenefit.

 Flu: Don’t delay your annual shot